About Truganina Weather

 Location of Truganina, Victoria, Australia

-Although it has never been substantiated, the popular theory about the origin of the name suggests that it is named after Truganini, one of the last full-blooded Tasmanian Aboriginal women, who may have spent a short time in the area.
+The popular theory about the origin of the name is that it is named after Truganini, one of the last full-blooded Tasmanian Aboriginal women, who may have spent a short time in the area, however this has never been verified.

 Background & Purpose

-The owner and operator of Truganina Weather is a retired Senior Meteorologist at the Australian Bureau of Meteorology (BoM).
-Our career with the BoM spanned 38 years, and included 10 years as an operational weather forecaster and 20 years as the manager of the marine observing program.
-The latter period also included 15 years as the chair of multiple international panels that were tasked with coordinating national marine meteorological and oceanographic observing programs to support the global programs of the WMO and the IOC.
+The owner and operator of Truganina Weather is a retired Senior Meteorologist at the Australian Bureau of Meteorology (BoM) where our career spanned 38 years.
+This included 10 years as an operational weather forecaster providing forecasts and warnings to aviation, shipping and the general public; and 20 years as the manager of the marine observing program.
+The latter period also included 15 years as the chair of multiple international panels that were tasked with coordinating separate components of national marine meteorological and oceanographic observing programs to support the global programs of the WMO and the IOC.

 The purpose of our PWS is "to pursue a life-long passion for observing the weather".